PressCrew/infinity/dashboard/docs/options_options.md

 Child theme can override required\_feature: **No**

+#### style

+Set this to the relative path from your theme's folder to a file containing CSS markup and its contents will be injected into the component's dynamic css file.
+See the Dynamic Stylesheets section of [Automatic Style Enqueueing](infinity://admin:doc/config_style) for more details.

+	style = "path/to/custom.css"

+> The paths of any relative `url('path/to/my.png')` values will be automatically resolved to point to the correct location relative to the dynamic CSS file.

+A child theme can override the file by creating a file with the identical path and name, or by simply overriding the value in the config with a different file path.

+Child theme can override style: **Yes**

+#### script

+Set this to the relative path from your theme's folder to a file containing javascript code and its contents will be injected into the component's dynamic js file.
+See the Dynamic Scripts section of [Automatic Script Enqueueing](infinity://admin:doc/config_script) for more details.

+	script = "path/to/custom.js"

+A child theme can override the file by creating a file with the identical path and name, or by simply overriding the value in the config with a different file path.

+Child theme can override script: **Yes**

 ### Sample Configuration

 > Take a look at the options.sample.ini file located in the `wp-content/themes/infinity/config` directory